cptac3-cdap/cptac-galaxy/docs/execution.md

 % cp ../../cptac-galaxy/docs/ExampleStudy_Proteome.label.txt .
 %
 ```
 5. Create the tab-separated values experimental design (sample) file (see published studies for examples).
 Usually this requires checking the meta-data provided by the data-generators.
 Headers include: `FileNameRegEx`, `AnalyticalSample`, `LabelReagent`, `Ratios`, and the label names.
-Values in the LabelRegent column should match one of the batch correction entry names in the `ExampleStudy_Proteome.labels.txt` file.
+Values in the LabelRegent column should match one of the batch correction entry names in the `ExampleStudy_Proteome.label.txt` file.
 Label name headers should match the label names in the batch correction label names.
 Values in the Ratios column should be separated by commas, and use the label names from the batch correction file.
 For a starting template, use the file [`template-tmt10.sample.txt`](../template-tmt10.sample.txt) or [`template-tmt11.sample.txt`](../template-tmt11.sample.txt). `ExampleStudy_Proteome.sample.txt` is available for [download][ExampleStudy_Proteome.sample.txt].
 ```
 % cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
 % cp ../../cptac-galaxy/docs/ExampleStudy_Proteome.sample.txt .
 %
 ```
-6. A completely setup study directory will have `*.params`, `*.RAW.txt`, `*.labels.txt`, and `*.sample.txt` files with a common prefix:
+6. A completely setup study directory will have `*.params`, `*.RAW.txt`, `*.label.txt`, and `*.sample.txt` files with a common prefix:
 ```
 % ls
 ExampleStudy_Proteome.label.txt